skyvers/skyve-cookbook/README.md

 ## Extending Skyve

 While Skyve attempts to provide as much flexibility as it can to developers out of the box, there are always going to be specific scenarios which require some extra customisation.
-Because Skyve is an Java Enterprise web application, almost anything which can be done in Java can be added to Skyve.
+Because Skyve is a Java Enterprise web application, almost anything which can be done in Java can be added to Skyve.

 ### Consuming 3rd Party APIs